'Misfits' plotted Valentine's Day murders in Canada mall - minister

 On Friday, Brennan said the alleged attackers were "a group of individuals that had some beliefs and were willing to carry out violent acts against citizens".

 Extra security measures have been taken at the shopping mall, police said.
-The plot was foiled after "a single Crimestoppers tip...that originated in Canada," Brennan said, declining to elaborate.
+The plot was foiled after "a single Crimestoppers tip...that originated in Canada," Brennan said.

-(This version of the story was refiled to restore dropped word in first paragraph)

 (Writing by Amran Abocar; editing by Andrew Roche and Gunna Dickson)